Q and A

 • Sometimes all three drugs are in one daily pill.

-• Sometimes PEP involves taking several pills every day.
+• Sometimes PEP involves taking these meds as separate pills.

 • Only using two drugs will not be as effective as three.
-Sometimes though, if you only have two drugs, it is better than none.
+However, two drugs is better than none, if started early.

 What if I was only given 2-drug PEP?